 - Utilize strategies for making revisions to the rhetorical context of a writing

-When revising a draft, it can be helpful to ask yourself again, “Why am I writing?”
-Remember that all writing, no matter the type, has a purpose.
+When revising a draft, it can be helpful to ask yourself the question, “Why am I writing?”
+Remember that all writing, no matter the genre, has a purpose.
 Purpose will sometimes be given to you (by a teacher, for example), while other times, you will decide for yourself.
 As the author, it’s up to you to make sure that purpose is clear not only for yourself, but also–especially–for your audience.
 If your purpose is not clear, your audience is not likely to receive your intended message.

 There are, of course, many different reasons to write (e.g., to inform, to entertain, to persuade, to ask questions), and you may find that some writing has more than one purpose.
 When this happens, be sure to consider any conflict between purposes, and remember that you will usually focus on one main purpose as primary.